K-DEL1999/BMP280_Arduino_Driver/README.md

 ## Source Details

+### How Communication Was Established
+The BMP280 uses I2C to communicate with microcontrollers.

 ### Memory Map
 This is the memory map provided by the datasheet.
 Each register address was saved in an **enum** at the top of the source file.
+What each register does and its corresponding address and size can be found in the datasheet on pages 24, 25, 26 and 27.
 ```c
 .
 .